constancemaurer/music-artist-predictor/README.md

 * Feature importance indicated popularity, loudness, acousticness and unique_word_count (etc.) to have the highest impact on artist prediction.

+* It is interesting to note that the order of type of features that influence the class prediction seems to be music features, lexical diversity, text statistics, sentiment and then frequency of specific words.

 ***

 **Evaluation:**